Iranaphor/WeedManagement/README.md

 > > Responsible for moving thorvald_001 throughout the crop_rows, NAVIGATOR works its way through an array of crop rows defined by system_config
 > > ##### DETECTOR.launch
 > > Based on the row published by NAVIGATOR this node runs image processing to extract the weeds, and transforms their coordinates in the image to world coordinates before sending them through to the Scanner
+>
 > ##### Sprayer_Robot.launch
 > > ##### HUNTER.launch
-> > Once the Scanner has moved through the first 2 rows, the hunter is given the coordinates of each weed in the region, it goes to each one in turn and calls the KILLER
+> > Move to weed coordinates passed by detector, and call KILLER
 > > ##### KILLER.launch
 > > Host to 2 spawnmodel services, this node works to spray the weeds when given the order